Updated Sept. 25.

 All employees (faculty, staff and administrators) are expected to fully comply with the policies, protocols and guidance outlined in this plan as part of workplace expectations and guidelines.
+Please see the Health and Safety Protocols section of this site for specific information about expectations.
 Employees who fail to comply may face disciplinary action.

 Employees who are at higher risk for serious illness from COVID-19 or who are concerned about returning to work, should consult with their supervisor and Human Resources about the possibility of working remotely or pursuing other options that are available.

 The College understands and recognizes that these can be stressful times.
 Employees seeking support are encouraged to talk with their supervisor, Human Resources or contact the Employee Assistance Program (EAP), New Directions, (reminder company code is Union College and password Guest) or the Employee Resource Network (ERN) Success Coaches Danielle Williams (518) 709-8575 email@example.com or John McCarthy (518) 344-8905 firstname.lastname@example.org.